isomerpages/moe-sped-itptoolkit/pages/Understanding Person Centred Planning.md

 Planning process across all SPED schools.
 This approach will involve more structured planning and increased family participation in setting life goals.</p>
-<p>&nbsp;Implementing PCP in SPED will foster stronger collaboration between
+<p>Implementing PCP in SPED will foster stronger collaboration between educators
-educators and families.
+and families.
 This partnership will support students in planning for their post-graduation lives and support them in fulfilling their aspirations.
 Through these combined efforts, SPED students will be empowered to achieve the living, learning, and working outcomes of special education.</p>
 <hr>